skip to content

 Signets of Power is extremely useful during fights with a large number of enemies if you like to use signets, which will now give you bonuses when you kill something.

-Shadow Arts mainly focuses on improving Stealth by adding healing, condition cleanses, or conditions to it.
+Shadow Arts mainly focuses on improving by adding healing, condition cleanses, or conditions to it.

 While most traits are defensive, some offer life stealing (Shadow Siphoning, Cloaked in Shadow, Leeching Venoms), which not only will heal you but will increase your damage, as life stealing is treated as an additional damage source.